biodash/biodash.github.io/content/codeclub/12_loops/index.md

 <summary> Hints (click here) </summary>
 <p>

--   In the subsetting operation where you select the focal species, replace "Carolina Chickadee" with whatever you name the variable (indicating an individual species) that you loop over.
+-   In the subsetting operation where you select data for the focal species, replace "Carolina Chickadee" with whatever you name the variable (indicating an individual species) that you loop over.

     Because this is a variable name, and not a string like "Carolina Chickadee", don't forget to omit the quotes.